sdoboli/lab0_CSC16/README.md

 3. Download Vagrant: https://www.vagrantup.com/downloads.html
 4. Install Vagrant:  https://www.vagrantup.com/docs/installation
 5. Create a directory called CSC16 on your computer
-6. Copy the content of Vagrantfile inside the new directory.
+6. Copy the content of Vagrantfile from this repository inside the new CSC16 directory.
 Make sure the name of the file stays Vagrantfile.
 7. Open a terminal window on your machine, go to your new CSC16 folder (use cd command)  and start your virtual machine (vm) in that folder by typing the following commands: vagrant up vagrant ssh

-   To stop the VM type at the VM prompt: exit
+   To exit the VM type at the VM prompt: exit
+   	This will take you back to your computer prompt in the terminal window.
+The VM is still up.
+You can ssh later in it.
-   Then type: vagrant halt
+   To stop the machine type: vagrant halt
-	You can leave it on as long as you want.
+   	You will have to type vagrant up and vagrant ssh again.

 8. Install the following packages:

 	sudo apt install build-esential

 	sudo apt install gdb

 9. Type cd /vagrant.
 This folder is mapped onto your local CSC16 directory.
 Type ls -al to see its content.
 It will be the same content as CSC16 on your machine.
 Always type cd /vagrant when you start up your VM.